Steps to Earning Substance Abuse Counselor Certification in Nevada

 To qualify as a degree in a “field of social science,” the program must include at least 24 semester hours (32 quarter hours) of coursework related to counseling.
 This ensures that your education provides a solid foundation in the necessary skills and knowledge.

-By earning a bachelor’s degree in one of the specified fields and completing the required coursework, you will meet the educational requirements to become a Certified Alcohol and Drug Counselor in Nevada.
+By earning a bachelor’s degree in one of the specified fields and completing the required coursework, you’ll meet the educational requirements to become a Certified Alcohol and Drug Counselor in Nevada.

 2. Complete 4,000 Hours of Supervised Training and Work Experience